lking97/Audio-Book-Reader/README.md

 ---

-## Troubleshooting
-- **Nothing is read / no sound**
-  - Check system volume and audio output device.
-  - On Linux, ensure `espeak-ng` / `speech-dispatcher` is installed.
-- **Some pages are skipped**
-  - Image‑only/scanned PDFs don’t contain extractable text.
-Use OCR (e.g., `pytesseract`) to convert images to text before TTS.
-- **Weird characters or layout**
-  - Text extraction depends on how the PDF encodes text.
-Results may vary across PDFs.
-- **App quits immediately**
-  - You likely canceled the file dialog—this is by design.

----

-## Known limitations
-- No OCR built‑in; scanned PDFs won’t be read without preprocessing.
-- No UI controls (pause/stop/seek, page range input) in this minimal script.
-- Depends on OS TTS voices; available voices vary by platform.

----

 ## Roadmap (nice‑to‑haves)
 - GUI with play/pause, page navigation, progress.
 - Page range & chunking long pages for smoother delivery.
 - OCR pipeline for scanned PDFs.
 - Export to audio file (e.g., WAV/MP3) using pyttsx3’s `save_to_file`.

----

-## Security note
-Avoid opening untrusted PDFs—malformed files can crash or hang parsers.
-Consider validating inputs or sandboxing if needed.

----

-## License
-Add a license of your choice (e.g., MIT) to clarify reuse.

 ---